daniyal-fahim/Compilor-Construction-Project/01_project_overview.md

 ## 5. Module Interaction and Dependencies

-The LogicEval compiler is organized as a modular system with clear separation of concerns:
+The LogicHorizon compiler is organized as a modular system with clear separation of concerns:

 ### 5.1 Core Module Hierarchy

 ```
-logiceval.py (Main Entry Point)
+logichorizon.py (Main Entry Point)
     |
     ├── src/lexer.py (Lexical Analysis)
     |       └── Produces: Token stream